 Understanding boundaries is crucial for massage therapists to create an ethical practice and build professional relationships.
 By increasing your awareness of both a massage client’s and your own boundaries, you improve the therapeutic relationship and avoid many inadvertent slips into unethical behavior.

 This course counts towards NCBTMB’s Ethics credit requirement.

 Note: The information in this course is excerpted and adapted from The Ethics of Touch by Ben E. Benjamin, PhD and Cherie Sohnen-Moe.

-List eight areas to consider in establishing, maintaining and changing your boundaries.
+- List areas to consider in establishing, maintaining and changing your boundaries.

-Define boundary violations (transgressions) and six ways to minimize or repair them.
+- Define boundary violations (transgressions) and ways to minimize or repair them.

 About the author(s)

 Ben E. Benjamin, PhD has been in sports medicine/muscular therapy private practice since 1963, and is the founder of the Muscular Therapy Institute in Cambridge, Massachusetts.